smapiot/piral/docs/tutorials/18-authentication.md

 }
 ```

-Likewise, we could either change the `fetchWithToken` function in the `fetch.ts` module, or leverage that the Piral HTTP calls in `piral-fetch` are automatically using the token.
+Likewise, we could either change the `fetchWithToken` function in the `fetch.ts` module or leverage that the Piral HTTP calls in `piral-fetch` are automatically using the token.
 This is also valid for `piral-axios`, `piral-urql`, and other network request plugins.
 They are already prepared for this.

 The plugin is, however, more than just a fancy wrapper of the MSAL capabilities.
 It also brings an additional pilet API.